sicoscorpion/energyDashboard/README.md

       <i>dir</i>: the root directory of the server <br/>
     Access @: http://localhost:4000

+  - Run using /etc/init.d/dahboard start/stop/restart (File: dashboard.bash)
+    copy dashboard.bash to /etc/init.d
+    Note: the paths, environment and port are alerady set in the file.
+Make sure they agree with the paths on the host      server.

   - Nginx example configuration (File: nginx.conf)<br/>
-    <b>Note:</b> The NodeJS server is currently serving everything including static files.
+    Note: The NodeJS server is currently serving everything including static files.
 If youi decide to use Nginx      to     serv the static file comment the following in serv.js: <br/>
       - app.use(express.static(__dirname + '/static-dev')); <br/>
       - app.use(express.static(__dirname + '/static'));<br/>
     The env variable will need to be shared with the Nginx configuration to properly serv the appropriate files (see          enviromment definitions for more information) <br/>